Quickstart

 stepshots recordThe CLI launches headless Chrome, runs the configured flow, and saves screenshots into a .stepshot bundle in the output/ directory.
 This works best for stable, predictable steps.

 Use stepshots preview onboarding to watch the recording in a visible browser window before committing.
+If anything misbehaves, run stepshots doctor to check your browser, config, server, and login in one pass.

 Upload to Stepshots